 1) Collection.
-Fresh fecal matter can be collected in containers or humanure toilet and urine sewage is gathered together pending before they decompose into septic sludge.
+Fresh fecal matter can be collected in containers or humanure toilets and urine sewage is gathered together pending before they decompose into septic sludge.

 2) Storage.
 Feces must be stored at least fifteen feet away from any water source including oceans, lakes, streams, etc. Place them near your compost pile or outdoor garden area where you want to dispose of them.

 3) Preparation.
 Preparation includes ensuring that the material to be added has been thoroughly mixed with other organic materials, such as leaves, grass clippings, vegetable scraps, and plant grounds for aerobic decomposition before adding it to the pile at hand.